DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - No class: Trinity spring break

 ### Tue 28 March
-- Before class: create a free account on [Github](https://github.com).
-Use a relatively short or simple username that you may wish to share professionally in the future.
-In other words, "jackdougherty" or "jdougherty" is better than "BikeDaddy1965".
 - Overview of Learning Goal #8: Edit and Host Leaflet Code on GitHub.
 Start reading HODV Chapter 10 <https://handsondataviz.org/github.html>
   - Analogy: GitHub Code Repository and Public Recipe Cookbook
   - Copy, Edit, and Host a Simple Leaflet Map